You're out here for our final news roundup and information overload.

 So you can ask for due process.

-You can demand the right to make asylum claim, you could demand the right to to see a judge.
+You could demand the right to see a judge.

-Okay, you we're okay with that.
+Okay, we're okay with that.

-We're at the end of due process, if you're ordering moved, that's exactly what's going to happen.
+But at the end of that due process, if you're ordering removed, that's exactly what's going to happen, or that due process doesn't mean anything.

-And now I guess Venezuela, we have to somehow work with them to have the same kind of a response.
+And now, I guess, Venezuela, we have to somehow work with them to have the same kind of a response.

-Well, President Trump's badass president.
+Well, President Trump's a badass president.

-Yeah, he is, and you're a badass border boss, so this is gonna work really well, I think, together.
+Yeah, he is, and you're a badass border boss.

-I I explained to the president the difficulty we had in El Salvador accepting uh MS 13 members.
+I remember on the way home from that press conference, I explained to the president the difficulty we had in El Salvador accepting MS-13 members.

-And the president said he'd take care of it within 48 hours we were setting planes of MS 13 members back to El Salvador.
+Within 48 hours, we were sending planes of MS-13 members back to El Salvador.

-And you're right, he didn't Mexico didn't want to do the remaining Mexico program, but they did it after after Trump holding held them accountable.
+Mexico didn't want you to remain in Mexico program, but they did it after Trump held them accountable.

 They didn't want to put military on the southern northern border, but they did it.

-So you go President Trump, right when it comes to Ventura, I've already had that discussion with him that, you know, we won't target internal the the huge public safety threat in this country, but we gotta be able to remove them.
+So, you know, President Trump, when it comes to Venezuela, I've already had that discussion with him that, you know, we're going to target Trentuaya.

-Yeah, and you talked about Tom, how this affects every state, not just the border states.
+Yeah, and you talked about, Tom, how this affects every state, not just the border states.

-So and even the Internal Department of Intelligence, they had a memo that went out that was warning about the gang's growing presence in Washington DC, Virginia, Montana, Wyoming, and they've got a strong presence in other states as well.
+So, and even the Internal Department of Intelligence, they had a memo that went out that was warning about the gang's growing presence in Washington, D.C., Virginia, Montana, Wyoming.

-I mean this is this is big.
+I mean, this is big.

-This is a big deal and it's something that we should all be concerned about.
+This is a big deal, and it's something that we should all be concerned about.

 What has he done in Venezuela?